collective/collective.developermanual/source/glossary.rst

         from the ZMI, as is the case for adding content, for example.

     PAS
-        The Pluggable Authentication Service (PAS) is a new framework from Zope Corp. for handling authentication in Zope 2.
-PAS is a Zope acl_users folder object that uses "plugins" that can implement various authentication interfaces that plug into the PAS framework.
+        The Pluggable Authentication Service (PAS) is a framework for handling authentication in Zope 2.
+PAS is a Zope ``acl_users`` folder object that uses "plugins" that can implement various authentication interfaces (for example :term:`LDAP` and
+        :term:`OpenID`) that plug into the PAS framework .
 Zope 3 also uses a design inspired by PAS.
 PAS was integrated into Plone at the 2005 San Jose Sprint.

     Acquisition
         Simply put, any Zope object can acquire any object or property from any of its parents.
-That is, if you have a folder called A, containing two resources (a document called homepage and another folder called B), then an URL pointing at http://.../A/B/homepage would work even though B is empty.
-This is because Zope starts to look for homepage in B, doesn't find it, and goes back up to A, where it's found.
-The reality, inevitably, is more complex that this.
+That is, if you have a folder called *A*, containing two resources (a document called *homepage* and another folder called *B*), then an URL pointing at http://.../A/B/homepage would work even though *B* is empty.
+This is because Zope starts to look for *homepage* in *B*, doesn't find it, and goes back up to *A*, where it's found.
+The reality, inevitably, is more complex than this.
 For the whole story, see the `Acquisition chapter in the Zope Book <http://www.plope.com/Books/2_7Edition/Acquisition.stx>`_.

     Kupu
-        Kupu is the user-friendly graphical HTML editor component that is bundled with Plone, starting with version 2.1.
+        Kupu is the user-friendly graphical HTML editor component that used to be bundled with Plone, starting with version 2.1.
+It has since been replaced by :term:`TinyMCE`.

+    TinyMCE
+        A graphical HTML editor bundled with Plone.

     UML
-        UML (Unified Modeling Language) is a general-purpose modeling language that includes a standardized graphical notation used to create an abstract model of a system, referred to as a UML model.
+        The *Unified Modeling Language* is a general-purpose modeling language that includes a standardized graphical notation used to create an abstract model of a system, referred to as a *UML model*.
-        With the use of ArchGenXML, this can be used to generate code for CMF/Plone applications (Products) based on the Archetypes framework.
+        With the use of :term:`ArchGenXML`, this can be used to generate code for CMF/Plone applications (a :term:`Product`) based on the Archetypes framework.

+    Product
+        A Plone-specific module that extends Plone functionality and can be managed via the Plone Control Panel.
+Plone Products often integrate non-Plone-specific modules for use within the Plone context.

     Archetypes
-        Archetypes is a framework designed to facilitate the building of applications for Plone and CMF.
+        Archetypes is a framework designed to facilitate the building of applications for Plone and :term:`CMF`.
 Its main purpose is to provide a common method for building content objects, based on schema definitions.
 Fields can be grouped for editing, making it very simple to create wizard-like forms.
 Archetypes is able to do all the heavy lifting needed to bootstrap a content type, allowing the developer to focus on other things such as business rules, planning, scaling and designing.
 It provides features such as auto-generation of editing and presentation views.
-Archetypes code can be generated from UML using ArchGenXML.
+Archetypes code can be generated from :term:`UML` using :term:`ArchGenXML`.

+    CMF
+        The *Content Management Framework* is a framework for building content-oriented applications within Zope.
+It as formed the basis of Plone content from the start.

     OpenID
         A distributed identity system.
 Using a single URI provider an individual is able to login to any web site that accepts OpenID using the URI and a password.
-Plone implements OpenID as a PAS plug-in.
+Plone implements OpenID as a :term:`PAS` plug-in.

-    KSS - Kinetic Style Sheets
+    KSS
-        KSS, Kinetic Style Sheets, is a client side framework for implementing rich user interfaces with AJAX funtionalities.
-AJAX makes the pages in the browser behave more like an application: instead of loading or reloading a web page, the client can contact the server and recieve information from it, and can change the content or lookout of the currently viewed page without leaving it.
+        *Kinetic Style Sheets* is a client-side framework for implementing rich user interfaces with AJAX funtionalities.
+AJAX makes the pages in the browser behave more like an application: instead of loading or reloading an entire web page, the client can contact the server and recieve information from it, and can change the content or layout of the currently viewed page without leaving it.
 KSS enables the building of such interfaces without knowing Javascript.

     Traceback
         A Python "traceback" is a detailed error message generated when an